You are here

 If you need help completing the grant application or have questions about the EDI Leadership Grant application process, please let us know by emailing email@example.com.

-EDI Leadership Grants are made possible through a partnership between the Office of Equity Diversity & Inclusion and Student Development.
+EDI Leadership Grants are made possible through a partnership between the Office of Justice, Equity, and Transformation and Student Development.